 It's interesting to note, Zhang added, that the opposite is also true: Anticipating a negative future experience decreases current enjoyment.

-Zhang studies consumer choice and judgement and decision making, among other specialties at the Lundquist College.
+Zhang studies consumer choice and judgment and decision making, among other specialties at the Lundquist College.